-The majority of our guests travel the Trans-Mongolian route, between Beijing and Moscow via Mongolia, with most beginning their journey in Beijing and travelling west.
-The Trans-Mongolian route is arguably the more scenic and diverse.
-From Beijing, the mountains to the north, offering glimpses of The Great Wall, give way to the south eastern reaches of the Gobi Desert, before turning to the wide open expanses of the Mongolian open steppe.
+The popular Trans-Mongolian route via Ulaanbaatar is shorter, more scenic and diverse.
+When boarding in Beijing, it transports you via the mountains to the north with views of The Great Wall, to the Gobi Desert, before crossing the wide open expanses of the Mongolian open steppe.

-A far lesser travelled route, the Trans-Manchurian, connects Beijing through north east China to Russia, effectively by-passing Mongolia.
-This is the choice route for guests wishing to catch the famous ice festival in Harbin, or for guests on a round-trip journey out of Beijing through Mongolia and Siberia before heading back into China rather than continuing to Moscow.
+The Trans-Manchurian, by-passing Mongolia but travelling via Harbin, connects Beijing through north east China to Russia.
+Perfect if you plan to catch the famous ice festival in Harbin, or on a round-trip journey out of Beijing through Siberia before heading back into China via Mongolia.